kersorianek/mon-portfolio/_posts/2019-01-03- Beginner-Tips for Learning Python.md

 cover-img: /assets/img/cover.jpg
 ---

-I am overjoyed that you have opted to embark on the road of learning Automation with Python!
-In this post, we will find the answer to the question of
+Python is a versatile programming language that can be used for web development, machine learning, and complex data processing.
+Its simplicity and ease of use make it an ideal language for beginners.
+In this blog, we will discuss seven effective ways to learn Python for beginners.